 A recently opened hostel with spacious air-conditioned dorm rooms.
-Starting room $16.00 per night.BOOK NOW
+Rooms start at $16.00 per night.BOOK NOW

 A modern beautiful resort with a big pool.
-Double rooms starting from $26.00 per night with a pool view.BOOK NOW
+Double rooms start from $26.00 per night with a pool view.BOOK NOW

 A beautiful resort for just $20.00 per night.
 They offer budget rooms for travelers which are also air-conditioned.BOOK NOW